BanterTheGreat/modern-4e/glossary/backgrounds.typ

 - Moonfang
 - The Timeless Bard

-Whenever you make a skill check, you can invoke your adventurer’s title before rolling to gain a +2 bonus.
+Whenever you make a skill check, you can invoke your adventurer’s title before rolling to roll twice and take the higher result.
 To invoke a title, the action in question must contribute to the legend of your adventurer's title.
 Think of a story being told about your adventurer, where their name is lost to history and only their title survives.
 Would this action make it into the story?

 == Example: